EzeArinze/Group-4-frontend-footer/README.md

 # Introduction

 The Footer component is designed to be a reusable component that provides essential navigation links and interaction options to users at the bottom of the application.
-It utilizes React Router for seamless navigation between different sections of the app and integrates Font Awesome icons for visual representation.
+It utilizes React Router for navigation between different sections of the app and integrates Font Awesome icons for visual representation.

 For our icons and link (navigation link for the footer), we need to install two dependencies, After installation then we import then into our component